ANL-CESAR/RSBench/README.txt

 		100.

 	-d
-		This flag enables temperature dependence in the calculation (i.e., Doppler broadening).
-This represents a calculation where the temperature of the materials in the reactor are considered and Doppler broadening is accomplished via the evaluation of the Faddeeva function for each pole within a window, which is accomplished by using a fast approximation method for the Faddeeva function.
+		This flag disables Doppler broadening (temperature dependence) in the calculation.
+Doppler broadening represents a calculation where the temperature of the materials in the reactor are considered and Doppler broadening is accomplished via the evaluation of the Faddeeva function for each pole within a window, which is accomplished by using a fast approximation method for the Faddeeva function.
+Disabling this feature represents a neutronics calculation done at 0K.

 ==============================================================================
 Debugging, Optimization & Profiling